 - Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Position Adjustment and readjust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
-Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slow side by turning the tracking adjustment nut clockwise.
-If straight tracking and neutral can not be achieved, turn the adjuster nut counterclockwise until neutral is restored. - Lengthen the control rod of the faster side by turning the tracking adjustment nut counterclockwise to match the slower side while maintaining the neutral position.
+Set the FSC at several different speeds and observe if the mower moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slow side by turning the adjuster nut clockwise.
+If straight tracking and neutral can not be achieved, turn the adjuster nut counterclockwise until neutral can be achieved. - Lengthen the control rod of the faster side by turning the adjuster nut counterclockwise to match the slower side while maintaining the neutral position. - 5.
+If the forward travel is straight throughout the speed range, except at maximum speed place the FSC in full FORWARD, turn the set screw in the Transmission Control Arm, of the faster side, in until it contacts the hydro stud.
+(Turning the set screw in slows the wheel.)
+Turn the set screw in an additional 1/8 turn.
+Recheck for equal full forward speed.
+Adjust this set screw until equal full forward speed is achieved.
+Tighten the jam nut.